Market Analysts see Edwards Lifesciences Corporation [EW] falling to $106. Time to buy?

 “Delivering the PASCAL Precision system to clinicians in Europe marks another significant step in our partnership with physicians who treat the large population of patients with mitral and tricuspid valve disease,” said Bernard J. Zovighian, Edwards’ corporate vice president, transcatheter mitral and tricuspid therapies.
 “Edwards has a long history of innovation, and the significant advancements in the PASCAL Precision system are designed to improve clinicians’ ability to provide positive outcomes for patients with both MR and TR.”.

-Over the last 12 months, EW stock dropped by -14.27%.
-The one-year Edwards Lifesciences Corporation stock forecast points to a potential upside of 13.84.
-The average equity rating for EW stock is currently 2.00, trading closer to a bullish pattern in the stock market.
+The results of the trading session contributed to over 2543614 shares changing hands.
+Over the past one week, the price volatility of Edwards Lifesciences Corporation stands at 2.21% while the volatility over the past one month is 2.49%.

-The market cap for the stock reached $61.80 billion, with 620.90 million shares outstanding and 615.00 million shares in the current float.
-Compared to the average trading volume of 2.57M shares, EW stock reached a trading volume of 2779468 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for EW stock reached $59.44 billion, with 620.90 million shares outstanding and 614.99 million shares in the current float.
+Compared to the average trading volume of 2.56M shares, EW reached a trading volume of 2543614 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for EW shares is $116.68 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on EW stock is a recommendation set at 2.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.